mauricemat/UX-UI-Design-Module/planning/development-strategy.md

 **User story**

-As a user I can find explanations about Maurice's achievements and realisations in genaral.
+As a user I can find explanations about Maurice's achievements and realisations in general.

 - This will be a section on the home page.